PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 12:12:33
+Last updated: 2024-04-06 12:13:07
-Random Quote: Yes Barney, your submissions were recieved and no, we will not be attending any parties in your pants. - Ted Mosby
+Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo